-Key themes in CHW impact and innovation and selected case examples are described below according to each domain of focus:
+Key themes in CHW approaches and innovations and selected case examples are described below according to each of the CHW Approaches and Innovations Areas of Focus.

 Community is at the center of CHW work and innovation.
 CHW-led innovation across all domains is community-driven, informed by deep understanding of the community served, builds relationships and partnerships across sectors and expertise, prioritizes the desires of the community, and ensures community buy-in and accountability to the community served.